Nevertheless vs. nonetheless

 What are compound adverbs?

-To refresh your memory on basic English grammar, adverbs are words that we use to modify verbs, adjectives, or other adverbs.
-Compound adverbs are words that comprise of an adverb and another word (or sometimes two).
+To refresh your memory on basic English grammar, adverbs are words that modify verbs, adjectives, or other adverbs.
+Compound adverbs consist of an adverb + another word (or sometimes two).

-Besides both being compound adverbs, they’re also conjunctive adverbs that can connect independent clauses when paired with a semicolon and coordinating conjunction.
+Both are also conjunctive adverbs that connect independent clauses when paired with a semicolon and a coordinating conjunction.

 “Nevertheless” / “nonetheless”, used in sentences